That under current NZ and Pacific Island Regulations most customers tend to choose the minimum mesh size as specified by the current regulations.

 All the MPI is advising you with regards to mesh size as per regulations, is the minimum size you can use, not necessarily the best practical size to use.

-Apart from a conflict of interest issues in some fishing areas with fishing methods, mesh size has always been determined so to give the target fish sufficient time to grow and to be sexually mature.
+Mesh size has always been determined so to give the target fish sufficient time to grow and to be sexually mature.
 Therefore giving them X amount of years of breeding before they risk getting caught.

 As all inshore bottom fish have well-defined areas they like to breed and feed in, it’s reasonably easy to be selective with mesh and net type to catch what you want.